Chinese e-commerce giant Alibaba sets plans for Thailand

 BANGKOK (AP) — The Chinese e-commerce giant Alibaba has agreed to step up investments in Thailand as competition between online retailers heats up in fast-growing Southeast Asia.

-The founder of the online shopping giant, Jack Ma, met with Thailand’s prime minister, Prayuth Chan-ocha, on Thursday and signed an agreement to help set up a “smart digital hub” to facilitate trade between Thailand, China, Laos, Myanmar, Cambodia and Vietnam.
+The founder of the online shopping giant, Jack Ma, met with Thailand’s prime minister, Prayuth Chan-ocha, on Thursday and later signed several agreements, including one to help set up a “smart digital hub” in a showcase project called the Eastern Economic Corridor, to facilitate trade between Thailand, China, Laos, Myanmar, Cambodia and Vietnam.

-Prayuth told reporters that the amount of investment involved would be determined later.
-Earlier, Thai media reported that Alibaba plans to invest 11 billion Thai baht ($350 million) in a showcase government project called the Eastern Economic Corridor, where the digital hub is to be located.
+Both Ma and Prayuth sought to allay concerns that Alibaba’s growing involvement might increase Chinese influence without benefiting Thailand.
+Across the region, such concerns have deepened as Beijing expands investments in a slew of projects that help expand transportation and supply chain networks linked to China.

+“Are we going to occupy Thailand, are we going to take away the jobs?”
+Ma said at a news conference.
+“We are not interested in that.
+We are interested in and focusing on enabling entrepreneurs and partners in Thailand.”

 Most Read Business Stories